 Anyone who grew up in Prague will tell you that Cesky Krumlov has been a local attraction for decades.
 For residents of Prague, it is a fabulous weekend getaway.
 It’s such a pretty little town that now it attracts visitors from around the world.

 Once there, feed your adventurous side by going wakeboarding or mountain biking.
 A visit to the Dvur Kralove Zoo is a must; it’s the only place where white rhinos have ever been bred.
-You can go on an off-road safari, spotting not only the rhinos but other “Big 5” animals like lions and elephants.
+You can go on an off-road safari, spotting not only the rhinos but other “Big 5 animals” like lions and elephants.

 Other unique outdoor activities you should try include walking in Adrspach-Teplice Rock Town and climbing the Krkonoše Tree Top Trail.
-The Rock Town was one of the places featured in the filming of “The Chronicles of Narnia” and includes massive sandstone rock formations.
-The tree top trail is a manmade, spiraling wooden trail that takes you up 45 meters into the canopies of the trees around you and sends you back down on a tobogán if you chose.
+The Rock Town is one of the places featured in The Chronicles of Narnia and includes massive sandstone rock formations.
+The treetop trail is a humanmade, spiraling wooden trail that takes you up 45 meters into the canopies of the trees around you and sends you back down on a tobogán if you chose.

-If you are looking for easy day trips from Prague, Pardubice is about the easiest being only an hour by train east.
-You can purchase train tickets (Regiojet, Leo Express, or Czech Railways) online (ranging from 2.80-10.70€) or at the Prague Central train station.
-Once you arrive, it is only a short 20-minute walk to the town square or if you prefer there are buses, taxis, or bikes you can rent.
+If you are looking for easy day trips from Prague, Pardubice is only a one-hour train ride away.
+You can purchase train tickets (Regiojet, Leo Express, or Czech Railways) online or at the Prague Central train station.
+Once you arrive, it is only a short 20-minute walk to the town square, or if you prefer, there are buses, taxis, or bikes you can rent.
 There are numerous sights to see and experience in Pardubice.

 Pardubice is famous for its gingerbread, steeplechase horse racing, and most of all its magnificent buildings and structures around the city center.
 Especially the buildings with the Niches set in them with exquisite Fresco paintings.
 It also has breweries that you can tour, the National Stud Farm at Kladruby and Labem (home of the oldest original Czech breed of Starokladrubský horses), and a couple of castles (Pardubice Chateau and Hrad Kunětická hora).

 There is even a Gingerbread Cottage below Kunětická hora.
-Some great restaurants for you to try are the Hotel 100/ Ristorante da Pepa (makes incredible Italian meals) and Na Staré Rybárně (grill/restaurant with a view).
+Some great restaurants for you to try are the Hotel 100’s Ristorante da Pepa (makes incredible Italian meals) and Na Staré Rybárně (grill/restaurant with a view).
 Prices here are very inexpensive compared to the western world so, your USD or Euro will go very far in Pardubice.